knajjars/tomaat-app/README.md

 ## Disclaimer

-We do not own any of the images used in this game.
+We do not own any of the images used in this app.
 All material was sourced for personal use only.